Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 What to Look for in Best Sesame Oil

-Sesame oil is a versatile and healthy cooking oil that can add flavor and aroma to a variety of dishes.
-However, not all sesame oils are the same.
 Depending on the type, origin, processing, and quality of the sesame seeds, the oil can have different characteristics and benefits.
-Also, it is important to note that while there are sesame oils that are of a high or better quality, there are different types of sesame oil.
-That means you need to find the best sesame oil that suits the best of your needs.
+Also, it is important to note that while there are sesame oils that are of high or better quality, there are different types of sesame oil.
+That means you need to find the best sesame oil that suits your needs.

-So if you are looking for the best sesame oil, there are many things to look for.
-It can be quite daunting, but don’t you worry!
 I made the job easy for you by doing some research and measuring them.
-Here are four factors that I considered when looking for the best sesame oil: The types, processing, packaging, and the quality of the ingredients.
+Here are four factors that I considered when looking for the best sesame oil: The types, processing, packaging, and quality of the ingredients.
 You may consider the origin of the sesame oil as well.

 Types of Sesame Oil